jenni-westoby/RNG_JuliaGPU/README.md

 # RNG_JuliaGPU

 This repository contains a single script with an example GPU implementation of the Mersenne Twister algorithm in Julia.
-I do not recommend using this implementation out of the box because the current implementation is poorly random and slow.
-But perhaps this implementation could be built on to make something that is open source, fast and highly random.
+I do not recommend using this implementation out of the box because the current version has not undergone extensive testing and it has not been optimized to improve speed and memory footprint.
+It is my ambition that this implementation can serve as a starting point for building a better version.